Algorithmic Accountability

 Privacy Act Model Compliance

-Assessment of model data flows against the Privacy Act 2020's 13 Information Privacy Principles, ensuring model inputs, processing, and outputs meet statutory requirements.
+Assessment of model data flows against the Privacy Act 2020 and its 13 Information Privacy Principles, ensuring model inputs, processing, and outputs meet statutory requirements for compliance across the full model lifecycle.

 • Data collection purpose alignment (IPP 1-4)